Azure/azure-k8s-metrics-adapter/samples/azure-authentication/readme.md

 There are several was to authenticate the adapter with Azure.

 ## Using Azure AD Application ID and Secret
-To create secrets for use with [AD Service Principal]:
+To create secrets for use with [AD Service Principal](adapter-with-ad-sp.yaml):

 ```
 az ad sp create-for-rbac -n azure-metric-adapter